VisionEval/VisionEval-Docs/tutorials/ve-state/Modules_and_Outputs.md

 ## Simulate4DMeasures
 This module calculates several 4D measures by SimBzone including density, diversity (i.e. mixing of land uses), and pedestrian-orientedn transportation network design.
 These measures are the same as or are similar to measures included in the Environmental Protection Agency's (EPA)
 ### User Input Files
-1. D3bpo4 value or differe location types (**_marea_d3bpo4_adj_**): This file provides the D3bpo4 value for urban, town and rural areas from the EPA 2010 Smart Location Database
+1. D3bpo4 value or different location types (**_marea_d3bpo4_adj_**): This file provides the D3bpo4 value for urban, town and rural areas from the EPA 2010 Smart Location Database
    * **UrbanD3bpo4Adj**: Proportion of base urban D3bpo4 value as tabulated from the EPA 2010 Smart Location Database for the urbanized portion of the marea
    * **TownD3bpo4Adj**: Proportion of base town D3bpo4 value as tabulated from the EPA 2010 Smart Location Database for towns
    * **RuralD3bpo4Adj**: Proportion of base town D3bpo4 value as tabulated from the EPA 2010 Smart Location Database for rural areas